smswithoutborders/SMSwithoutborders-BE/docs/grpc.md

 An entity represents a user or client in the vault.

+> [!WARNING]
+>
+> Repeated incorrect password attempts will trigger a dynamic rate limit and
+> return an `UNAVAILABLE` status code for this function.

 #### Initiate Authentication

 This step involves verifying the phone number and password, triggering a proof